Quick answer

 | Terms | Read delivery, returns, cancellation, remake and support wording before paying. |

-Use this page to make the first decision, then confirm the retailer and lens details before paying.
-The practical sequence is simple: choose the safest route for the job, build the finished basket, then check delivery and returns.
+Use this guide alongside at least one retailer review, not as a standalone answer.
+The practical sequence is simple: check whether the order is clinically and optically sensible, compare the same finished basket across retailers, then read the service terms before clicking through.
 That final service check is where many online orders become clearer, because delivery timing, remake support and returns wording can matter as much as the first quoted price.

 If two retailers look similar, choose the one that explains the lens or fitting question more clearly for your situation.
 A buyer with a simple spare-pair order may reasonably optimise for price and delivery.
 A buyer dealing with stronger prescriptions, varifocals, sunglasses for driving, reglazing or uncertain measurements should give more weight to support, fitting guidance and the ability to resolve a problem after the glasses arrive.